castorini/pyserini/pyserini/resources/index-metadata/lucene-index.msmarco-v1-doc-d2q-t5-docvectors.20220525.30c997.README.md

   -storeDocvectors -optimize
 ```

-Note that this index stores term frequencies along with the docvectors: bag-of-words queries and relevance feedback are supported, but no phrase queries.
+Note that this index stores term frequencies along with the docvectors: bag-of-words queries and relevance feedback are supported, but not phrase queries.
 The raw text is not stored.